guozanhua/waiter/README.md

 A game server for Cube 2: Sauerbraten, written in Go.

+## To Do

+- Make position broadcasting work
+- Fork an observation server (connects to a game as spectator, broadcasts the game data to spectators with optional delay)
+- Get global auth to work
+- Implement local auth, too

 ## License

 This code is licensed under a BSD License: